This constitution was adopted at the NCAFC’s conference on December 8th and 9th 2012 and amended on December 14th 2014.

 3. Conference agenda setting

-- The NC and the Secretariat has ultimate responsibility for setting the agenda of conference
+- The NC and the Secretariat has ultimate responsibility for setting the agenda of conferences

 - Ordinarily, this will be delegated to a working group